Manage Virtual Machines

 vRA assigns the "resource name" automatically (e.g. tenant name123456).
 This Virtual Machine name is assigned by vRA according to the naming convention and cannot be changed.
 Optionally, you can assign a computer name with the initial order.

-Edit a virtual machine (for newer templates)
+Edit a virtual machine (for newer blueprints)

 To edit a virtual machine click on the tab My Items in the Portal and select the desired Virtual Machine.
 This will open the settings window where the user can edit the pre-filled settings.